mie-lab/trackintel/ROADMAP.md

 ### v0.7.0

 * Simple transport mode prediction.
 This functionality is based on properties of the movement data only.
 * Simple activity inference.
-This functionality is based on properties of the movement data only and should include Home, Work and other.
+This functionality is based on properties of the movement data only and should include {Home, Work, Other}.

 ### v0.8.0